-One of our favourite spots to do work is Orangeville.
-With its ever growing population we get to meet many local clients.
-With our great team of installers and fair pricing we hope to continue to serve Orangeville for years to come.
+One of our favorite spots to do work is in Orangeville.
+With its ever-growing population, we get to meet many local clients.
+With our great team of installers and fair pricing, we hope to continue to serve Orangeville for years to come.

 Average cost of a Residential Roof in Orangeville-

 The most common roof in Orangeville is an Architectural asphalt shingle.
 The average cost for a home in Orangeville is around $7200-$9800.
 Of course, the cost depends on several factors.
 This can all change depending on warranties and materials used on your home.
 If in the budget; we always recommend a complete roofing system.
 This includes 3-6 feet of ice and water shield and the balance of the roof to be installed with a synthetic underlayment.

 Metal Roof Replacement

 If you are looking for a long-term investment for your home; re-roofing in a metal product is a great choice.
 Yes, metal is more expensive than a shingle roof.
 But, there are still budget-friendly options on the market.
 In Orangeville, a standard ribbed metal roof with exposed fasteners will generally cost around $13500-16500.

 If you are looking for a metal roof with the best life expectancy and return on investment, then a hidden fastener type system is a great choice.
 Most of the hidden fastener systems offer a 50-year warranty.
 An example of this system would be a standing seam roof.
 The average cost for a standing seam roof in Orangeville is typically between $19500- $28000.

 In Orangeville, the most popular re-siding option is Vinyl Siding.
 This is a great choice because vinyl siding holds well against Orangevilles' climates.
 It is easy to repair and if installed correctly can last for many years.
 The Average cost of residing your home in vinyl is around $8500-13000.00